meltwater/meltwater-killercoda/README.md

 ### Step 1: Structure

-There is a simplistic `structure.json` file that is present at the root of this repo and defines the top-level which can contain any number of courses beneath.
-This json file works with the following options:
+There is a simplistic `structure.json` file that is present at the root of this repo and defines the top-level which can contain any number of components (Ex: 'elastic', 'grafana', 'drone') beneath.
+This json file works with the following options, all we ask is that it be kept alphabetical:

 * `path`: The sub-directory of the course which will contain scenarios
 * `title`: Title of the course to appear at the root / index